 - 18 credits approved by the Kentucky Board of Chiropractic Examiners and the University of Western States.

-- Class size is limited to ensure clinical competency.
+- Class size is limited to ensure clinical competency and confidence.

 - Participants receive a coursebook, educational materials, and a start-up supply of needles.

 - Continental breakfast provided on all days, and healthy refreshments throughout.

 - Open to all licensed health care practitioners whose scope of practice permits the use of a needle.